vg-json-data/sm-json-data/enemies/enemies-readme.md

 This section contains data about the enemies in Super Metroid.

 ## Folder Structure
-This folder simply contains the [main.json](main.json) file, which contains data about all normal enemies, and [bosses/main.json](bosses/main.json), which contains data about bosses.
+This folder contains the [main.json](main.json) file, which contains data about all normal enemies, and [bosses/main.json](bosses/main.json), which contains data about bosses.

+Another file, [bosses/scenarios.json](bosses/scenarios.json), contains detailed data about boss fight scenarios.
+Those are intended to be used to create boss energy requirements based on item loadout.
+They are described in detail at [the boss scenarios page](bossScenarios-readme.md).

 ## Contents of an Enemies File
 Enemies files follow the schema defined at [/schema/m3-enemies.schema.json](../schema/m3-enemies.schema.json).